siddhume/FindCapital/README.md

 Under FindCapital/src/test/java/ you will find 2 files

 TestCapitals.java is the testNG file where I have written test cases to validate positive and negative scenario’s.
-These test cases have been written using the TestNG Framework, and can be run as a testNG Test or through the mvn test command
+These test cases have been written using the TestNG Framework, and can be run as a testNG Test or through the mvn test command.

+The UserInput.java file is the Application which prompts the user to enter either a code or Country name and returns the capital

 ## Steps to run the tests:
 1. Clone the folder